xl4kj/doc-ci-cd-workflow-playground/versione-corrente/en/_sources/relying-party-instance.rst.txt

 A Mobile Relying Party Instance MUST support three fundamental functionalities: **Registration**, **Access Certificate Reissuance**, and **Revocation**.
 Each functionality is described in detail in the following sections.

 .. note::
-  Throughout this section, the services used to attest genuineness of the Relying Party Instance and the device in which it is installed are referred to as **Key Attestation API**.
-The Key Attestation API is considered in an abstract fashion and it is assumed to be a service provided by a trusted third party (i.e., the OS Provider's API) which is able to perform integrity checks on the Wallet Instance as well as on the device where it is installed.
+  Throughout this section, the services used to attest genuineness of the Relying Party Instance and the device in which it is installed are referred to as **Device Integrity Service**.
+The Device Integrity Service is considered in an abstract fashion and it is assumed to be a service provided by a trusted third party (i.e., the OS Provider's API) which is able to perform integrity checks on the Wallet Instance as well as on the device where it is installed.

 .. note::
   The details provided below are non-normative and are intended to clarify the functionalities of the Mobile Relying Party Instance.
 The actual implementation may vary based on the specific use case and requirements of the Relying Party.